Identification and estimation of causal mechanisms in cluster-randomized trials with post-treatment confounding using

 \subsection{Distributional properties}

-In this section we provide distributional properties for the CA-EDP model.
-Technical proofs are deferred to Supplementary Material Section \ref{sec:proofs_dist_prop}.
-First, the following properties hold for $i \neq i'$: $\pr(F_{i} = F_{i'}) = \pr(\boldsymbol{\eta}_{i} = \boldsymbol{\eta}_{i'}) = {1}/(1+\astar)$.
+This section provides distributional properties for the CA-EDP model.
+All proofs are deferred to Supplementary Material A.2.
+First, the following properties hold for $i \neq i'$: $\pr(F_{i} = F_{i'}) = \pr(\boldsymbol{\eta}_{i} = \boldsymbol{\eta}_{i'}) = \frac{1}{1+\astar}$.
 This is the probability that clusters $i$ and $i'$ share the same random measure and cluster-level atom.
 It follows from the top-level stick-breaking representation.
-The probabilities of a tie between atoms from the measures for two cluster $i$ and $i'$, $F_{i}, F_{i'}$, are:
+The probabilities of a tie between atoms from the measures for two cluster $i$ and $i'$, $F_{i}, F_{i'}$, are